makersacademy/chitter-challenge/README.md

 ```
 rackup
 ```
-You can access the application through http://localhost:9292/.
+You can access the application at http://localhost:9292/.

 Important Note: The mail gem currently relies on local environment variables.
 If you want to send actual emails, you need to configure it with your own settings.
 For testing purposes, the module is set to :logger so that tests only check the terminal output rather than sending actual emails.
-More information can be found in the Mail gem [documentation](https://www.rubydoc.info/github/mikel/mail/Mail.defaults)
+More information can be found in the Mail gem [documentation.](https://www.rubydoc.info/github/mikel/mail/Mail.defaults)

 ## TODO's
 - CSS: Currently, the pages link to Bootstrap, but they do not utilize any of its functionality
-- Additional depths in post replies: Currently, users can reply to the parent post but children posts cannot have their own replies.
+- Additional depths in post replies: Currently, users can reply to the parent post but child posts cannot have their own replies.
 The application's structure actually allows for posts to be made on replies as well.
-Functionality can be implemented to allow replies on children posts.
+Functionality can be implemented to allow replies on child posts.
 One idea is to create a separate page that displays all parent-child posts, including multiple layers of children if they exist.
 - Form validations: The current form validations are basic and need improvement.
 It would be useful to find a gem that would cover a wider range of checks.
 - Configuration: The current configuration setup needs some attention.
 Need to take the time to organize and streamline the configuration files to improve readability.